 You can look up definitions of income tax terms

 The worksheets often refer to income tax terms used by the Canada Revenue Agency (CRA) and to specific lines found in your T1 Income Tax and Benefits Return (which is referred as “return” in these worksheets) or your notice of assessment or notice of reassessment.
 You may want to refer to the General Income Tax and Benefit Guide located on the CRA’s website if you are not sure what those terms mean.
 You can also contact the CRA’s individual income tax enquiries line at 1-800-959-8281.

 In this document

-"Total income" is the number found on line 150 of your T1 General form issued by the CRA.
+Your "Total income" is the number found on line 15000 (150 for 2018 and prior years) of your T1 General form issued by the CRA.
 However, please note that total income is just the first step in determining the "annual income" amount used to calculate child support under the Federal Guidelines.

 Remember, other people can help

-If you have difficulties with the worksheets (or with any other child support issue), you may want to get help from a third party, such as a family law lawyer or an accountant.
+If you have difficulties with the worksheets (or with any other child support issue), you may want to get help from a third party, such as a legal adviser or an accountant.
 Provinces and territories also have family justice services that could help you or point you in the right direction.
-If you cannot agree on certain issues, you can try using alternative dispute resolution mechanisms or ask a judge to make the decisions for you.
+If you cannot agree on certain issues, you can try using alternative family dispute resolution mechanisms or ask a judge to make the decisions for you.
 Going to court, however, can be costly, time-consuming, and stressful for everyone.
 It is generally best for everyone—especially children—when parents can agree.